Deltares/GEOLib/docs/community/tutorial_dstability.rst

         ],
     )

-To run the model first the model needs to be serialised.
+To run the model first the model needs to be serialized.
 To do that define a output file name and call the function :meth:`~geolib.models.dstability.dstability_model.DStabilityModel.serialize`.

 .. code-block:: python